 Develop a Rebranding Proposal

-Once the strategy is defined, it must be conveyed to internal and external teams to keep everyone on the same page.
-At this stage, the company may use an informative rebrand presentation deck.
+Once the strategy is defined, it must be communicated to both internal and external teams to ensure everyone is aligned.
+At this stage, the company may use an informative rebrand presentation deck .
 These presentations must clearly explain the reasons for rebranding to the key stakeholders.
 To develop a compelling proposal for the rebranding project, a company may include the following points:

 - Clearly explain the reasons for rebranding.